-Muskego-Norway School Board Member Elected WASB President
+Muskego-Norway School Board member elected WASB president

-MUSKEGO — Brett Hyde, treasurer of the Muskego-Norway School Board, has been elected president of the Wisconsin Association of School Boards in January.
+MADISON — Brett Hyde, treasurer of the Muskego-Norway School Board, was elected president of the Wisconsin Association of School Boards in January.

 “Brett brings valuable experience and a strong perspective to his role as WASB president,” said John Ashley, WASB executive director.
 “His steadfast leadership will help the WASB continue to move forward in 2019.”